RightsandWrongsgit/ARMTEC/modules/mapping.md

 ## Weather module
 Pushing the limits a little, but in a broad sense weather is reported in a geographic map area.
 So one of the most basic things we want to do with the current location is to set the initially displayed weather.

-`composer require drupal/weather-weather`<br>
-`drush en weather-weather`
+For that, try the [Weather module](https://www.drupal.org/project/weather)